-- Enterprise Risk Committee: Focuses on financial risks, enterprise-wide risk trends, events and cross-risk portfolios, bringing together risk experts from various risk disciplines. - Non-Financial Risk Committee: Oversees, governs and coordinates the management of nonfinancial risks in DB Group and establishes a cross-risk and holistic perspective of the key nonfinancial risks of DB Group. - Group Reputational Risk Committee: Oversees, governs and coordinates the management of reputational risk and provides for an appropriate look-back and a lessons learnt process. - Product Governance Committee: Oversees and coordinates Product Governance across the organisation
+- Enterprise Risk Committee: Focuses on financial risks (including definition and review of stress tests), enterprise-wide risk trends, events and cross-risk portfolios, bringing together risk experts from various risk disciplines. - Non-Financial Risk Committee: Oversees, governs and coordinates the management of nonfinancial risks in DB Group and establishes a cross-risk and holistic perspective of the key nonfinancial risks of DB Group. - Group Reputational Risk Committee: Oversees, governs and coordinates the management of reputational risk and provides for an appropriate look-back and a lessons learnt process. - Product Governance Committee: Oversees and coordinates Product Governance across the organisation